The needs of children, young people, and their families are considered on a case by case basis.

 They require intensive help and support from a limited range of specialist/statutory services, including children's social care.

 It will not always be clear which level of need a child or young person is in.
-You can use our appendix to help you.
+You can use the LSCB guidance to help you.

 In a tiered approach it is crucial to ensure a range of service provision is available to meet the needs of children in the community and to ensure that the appropriate services are accessed.